Skip to main content

 Basic Wildland Firefighter Training: February 2022

-The Siskiyou PBA hosted a fire training where they brought in trainers from Ecological Fire Solutions and Torchbearr to teach the National Wildfire Coordinating Group's standardized S-130 and S-190 classes, which are introductory firefighting courses.
+The Siskiyou PBA hosted a fire training with instructors from Ecological Fire Solutions and Torchbearr to teach the National Wildfire Coordinating Group's standardized S-130 and S-190 classes (introductory firefighting courses).
 The Siskiyou PBA focused the courses on prescribed fire operations.
 Participants from throughout Siskiyou County attended as well as others from around Northern California.

 Fire-lighters in training observe fire behavior in piles of straw